mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/policies/abi-versioning.md

 | Remove a `vA` symbol (from the stable ABI) | Maybe (2) | No |

 * (1): A `vB` entity could be 100% source compatible with the `vA` API despite requiring use of a new, incompatible stable ABI symbol.
 * (2): A stable ABI symbol could be removed from the public API (e.g. via documentation or removal from public headers) while still providing an exported symbol definition for backward compatibility.
-This is probably unlikely to happen, but if it does, it be a rare case where the source and binary incompatible changes can be split into separate releases.
+This is probably unlikely to happen, but if it does, it would be a rare case where the source and binary incompatible changes can be split into separate releases.

 **IMPORTANT:** The integer used by an ABI namespace does _NOT_ directly correspond to an ABI version number.
 The ABI version number is bumped whenever _any_ binary incompatible change occurs, even when it is the removal of a _single_ symbol from the stable ABI.
 An ABI version number bump from `A` to `B` does _NOT_ imply the deprecation or removal of symbols declared in the ABI namespace `vA` (if one exists).